-Coastal Long Branch, with its boardwalk, beach and breeze, is just over 50 miles south of NYC.
+Coastal Long Branch, with its boardwalk, beach, and breeze, is just over 50 miles south of NYC.
+It’s the perfect Jersey Shore getaway.
 Once a favored vacation retreat for theatrical performers and seven U.S. Presidents, today it draws a diverse crowd enjoying the laid-back seaside vibe.

 For the car-free traveler, it’s easy to reach Long Branch via rail.
 Once you’ve arrived, you can stroll over to the Bungalow Hotel in minutes.
 With the beach and shops and restaurants of Pier Village right there, everything you need is at your fingertips.
-Don’t wait wait for summer to enjoy a getaway.
+This getaway is great for summer or winter.
 Long Branch exudes a welcoming vibe year-round for an overnight spring fling that is practically perfect.

 The outdoor fireplace and plush seating is a magnet during the daily happy hour (4-7 pm, 4-midnight Fridays), when drinks are sold for a song.